 Dr. Mark E. Krebs is a board-certified cardiac electrophysiologist and a board-certified cardiologist who primarily practices cardiac electrophysiology.
 Dr. Krebs graduated from the University of Notre Dame and obtained his medical degree from the University of Cincinnati.

 He then completed his residency at Barnes Hospital, Washington University School of Medicine in St Louis, MO.
 Following his residency, Dr. Krebs completed fellowships in Cardiology and Cardiac Electrophysiology at Indiana University Medical Center, Krannert Institute of Cardiology.

 Dr. Krebs has practiced cardiac electrophysiology and cardiology in Dayton since 1997.

-He joined Buckeye Heart & Vascular Institute in August 2018.
+He joined Buckeye Heart & Vascular Institute as a vascular doctor in August 2018.